aswinpradeep/Bilingual-Sentence-Aligner/README.md

 # Bilingual-Sentence-Aligner

-The code in this repo could be utilized to find matching sentence pairs btween to TXT files, by making use of Google's recent LaBSE model.
+The code in this repo could be utilized to find matching sentence pairs between two TXT files, by making use of Google's recent LaBSE model.
 This is a simplified implementation of the same using PolyFuzz library.

 To install necessary packages for the script, run: